 CÉIM was initiated by NUI Galway Students’ Union and was first piloted in collaboration with the College of Engineering and Informatics in September 2013.
-CÉIM began to be piloted in the School of Law in the College of Arts, Social Sciences, and Celtic Studies during the 2015/2016 academic year.
+CÉIM was piloted in the School of Law in the College of Arts, Social Sciences, and Celtic Studies during the 2015/2016 academic year.
 CÉIM was further rolled out in the College of Arts, Social Sciences, and Celtic Studies in 2016/17, where it was made available by the School of Geography & Archaeology to Geography students.
 In 2018/19, CÉIM was introduced for 1st year Political Science and Sociology students, and it is being piloted with the following students in 2019/20: Denominated Psychology, Psychological Studies, Civil Law, Law & Human Rights, and Law & Business.

 The aim of CÉIM is to: